samsquire/ideas4/README.md

 }
 ```

 Loops can be servers.
 If we treat each loop as separate process and a server simultaneously, we can send events to loops and they can be picked up in freedom of that loop.
-We can build software that scales with this pattern.
+We can build software that scales on multicore systems and across processes.

-Second, we can have a loop that is buffered and ticked and allows multiple events to be queued at a time.
+Second, we can have a loop that is buffered and ticked and allows multiple events to be queued at a time for complex event processing.

 In golang and occam-pi, we can use a `select` statement to direct behaviour from a communicating process over a channel.